Did you know it only takes three ingredients to make caramel sauce?

 - Breakfast: pancakes, French toast, waffles

-I hope you enjoy making this caramel sauce and have tons of fun using it!
+I hope you enjoy making this caramel sauce and have fun using it!

 What will you put it on?
 Comment below!